 In today’s tough economic environment, more and more people find themselves wondering how to finance a car if blacklisted.
-The good news is that even if you are on the dreaded blacklist, there are options out there to get you driving away in the wheels you want.
+The good news is that even if you are on the dreaded blacklist, there are options out there.
+To get you driving away in the wheels you want.

 What does it mean to be blacklisted?

-You find yourself on the blacklist when you have a poor credit record caused by defaulting on debt payments and late payment of debt.
+You find yourself on the blacklist when you have a poor credit record.
+By defaulting on debt payments and late payment of debt.

-As a blacklisted person, you are seen as a bad credit holder and a risk to lenders.
+As a blacklisted person you are seen as a bad credit holder and a risk to lenders.
 This means that loans are harder to come by and you will have to pay higher interest rates on money you borrow.

 Learning how to finance a car if blacklisted

-- In house finance from car dealers
+In house finance from car dealers

 Some car dealerships offer their own car financing programs, especially if you are looking to buy a later model vehicle.

-- Rent to own
+Rent to own

-Rent to own programs allow you to drive a vehicle, essentially “renting” the vehicle with affordable monthly payments until the rental period is over and the car transfers to your name.
+Rent to own programs allow you to drive a vehicle, essentially “renting” the vehicle with affordable monthly payments.
+Until the rental period is over and the car transfers to your name.

-- Bond or home loan
+Bond or home loan

 In this case, it would mean getting money to buy a car.
-This is a good option as the loan is relatively easy to obtain and the interest rates on this kind of loan are lower than those of car finance companies.
+This is a good option as the loan is relatively easy to obtain and the interest rates on this kind of loan are lower than those of car finance companies in South Africa.

 You can apply for car finance online, so have the information you need with you.
 After you have filled out the application form, the company will contact you with a quote if they accept to lend you money for a car.